stephengold/sport-jolt/README.md

 ### Demos

-Three demonstration applications (in Java) are included:
+Five demonstration applications (in Java) are included:

 + MarbleGame (a clone of the RollingTheMonkey game)
   + using Bash or Fish or PowerShell or Zsh: `./gradlew :java-apps:MarbleGame`